 - Pets on long term medications can order repeat prescriptions providing their pet has been seen by the vet within the last 6 months, these can now be collected from the Clinic between 12 – 1pm on Tues and Fri, we will only post out medications for patients who are shielding.

 - If your pet has not seen a vet in the last six months and you need medical treatment you will need to bring your pet to the clinic for a health check and examination

-All 4 of our charity shops remain closed and will do so until at least 12th April 2021.
+All 4 of our charity shops will be reopening from 12th April 2021.

 We are no longer required to quarantine donations, but thanks to the generosity of our supporters our shops are still receiving high volumes of donations so we are asking if you could please consider calling in advance to make sure the shop(s) have adequate storage space.
 The shops can be contacted on the below numbers:

 We are also asking all customer to please consider wearing a face covering (if you can) so we can try and keep our teams and you as safe as possible so that we can do our best to prevent any of our shops from being forced to close due to sickness/requirement to self-isolate.

 We continue to be amazed and truly touched by the offers of support we have received in these difficult times, to help us make sure our animals remain safe and well.

 For those supporters who wish to make a financial donation, and can do so, that would be the best way to help us right now.
 We will continue to have our day to day running costs and anticipate increased cost in the coming months.
 To make a donation online you can do so via our Virgin Money Giving page.